jebeck/javascript-therapy/README.markdown

 Next, run `rm -R .git` to remove the existing version control.

-If you want to use the `LiveTerminal` slides, you need to install the Python dependencies with `pip install -r requirements.txt` (or `pip3` if you've got Python 2.x and Python 3.x side-by-side like me...I've only tested with the latter, so...)

-Then when you want to run the slide deck, `python app.py` first.

-Then, to start up the local node server, run `npm start`.
+To start up the local node server, run `npm start`.

 Open a browser and hit [http://localhost:3000](http://localhost:3000), and you are ready to freakin' roll.